 - a.
-Membership: The membership of the committee will consist of tenured full-time faculty members elected from each college to terms of two years, as per the Constitution of the Faculty.
+Membership: Each college will elect one member of the general faculty of the college with at least six years of service, and one faculty member of the college with tenure.
+The Chair of the committee shall be elected from among the tenured members of the committee.
 The Faculty Senate chair and the vice chair shall be voting ex-officio members of the committee.
 The provost or provost's designee will be a non-voting ex-officio member of the committee. - b.
 Reporting: Agendas and actions of all meetings of the committee will be forwarded to the Faculty Senate, deans, provost, and president in timely fashion.
 The committee shall meet with the Faculty Senate at least once per semester and otherwise upon request of the Faculty Senate chair to fully discuss the committee's activities.
-The committee will forward a written report and deliver an oral report of its actions and accomplishments to the general faculty no less than once each year.
+The committee will forward a written report and deliver an oral report of its actions and accomplishments to the general faculty no less than